rien333/numbersense-vae/thesis/README.md

-Boltzmann Machine (RBM) (with the exception of exploiting prior knowledge of regularities in the probability distribution over the observered data, equation <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/40a3674c9358d0becab2b3c56aaeab67.svg?invert_in_darkmode" align=middle width=8.21920935pt height=14.15524440000002pt/> from Goodfellow et al. 2016 shows that computational cost grows as a multiple of the size of hidden and observered units in the RBM).
+Boltzmann Machine (RBM) (with the exception of exploiting prior knowledge of regularities in the probability distribution over the observered data, equation <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/40a3674c9358d0becab2b3c56aaeab67.svg?invert_in_darkmode" align=middle width=8.21920935pt height=14.15524440000002pt/> from Goodfellow et al. 2016 shows that computational cost in RBMS grows as a multiple of the size of it's hidden and observered units).
 Given developments in generative algorithms and the availablity of more computational power, we will therefore opt for a different algorithmic approach (see [section X.X](vae)) that will hopefully scale better to natural images.